Automated Teller Machine

 review

-I ran tests for an Automatic Teller Machine with the following inputs:
+I ran tests for an Automated Teller Machine with these inputs:

 has the card expired?